Wichita Starbucks employees intend to unionize, cite poor working conditions

 WICHITA, Kan.
-(KSNW) — Starbucks employees from the store at the intersection of 21st St. and Amidon Ave. have filed paperwork to begin the process of becoming the first Starbucks in Wichita to unionize.
+(KSNW) — Starbucks employees from the store at the intersection of 21st Street and Amidon filed paperwork to begin the process of becoming the first Starbucks in Wichita to unionize.

 The paperwork was filed by Esau Freeman, a business representative for Service Employees International Union Local 513.